news-ai/NewsAI/blog/content/6-ways-you-can-make-a-media-list-last.md

 +++
-date = "2017-01-20T11:00:00+07:00"
+date = "2017-01-23T11:00:00+07:00"
 draft = false
-title = "6 Ways You Can Make a Media List That Will Last" description = "Quick tips on how to turn your favorite site into a feed you can follow"
+title = "6 Ways You Can Make a Media List That Will Last" description = "Tips on building media lists that can allow you to reference them anytime"

 author_name = "Abhi Agarwal"
 author_twitter = "abhiagarwal"